Learning to Guarantee Type Correctness in Code Generation through Type-Guided Program Synthesis: Evaluation

 \subsubsection{Implementation Details}

-We fine-tuned the \mainname-220M model following the standard procedure.
-The model was fine-tuned on the training set until convergence, with multiple checkpoints saved throughout the process.
+We fine-tuned both \mainname-220M (based on CodeT5-220M) and \mainname-2B (based on T5Gemma2-2B) following a standard procedure with the same set of hyperparameters to ensure a fair comparison.
+Each model was fine-tuned on the training set until convergence, with multiple checkpoints saved throughout the process.
 The best-performing checkpoint is used for evaluation.
-Additionally, it is worth noting that CodeT5 has already learned effective representations for Java through large-scale pretraining.
-In contrast, \mainname introduces many new representations, which may require additional adaptation.
-To facilitate \mainname's familiarity with this fresh representation, we perform a cold-start fine-tuning using a supervised fine-tuning dataset from OpenCoder~\cite{DBLP:journals/corr/abs-2411-04905}.
+Since \mainname introduces a new representation that differs from standard code tokens, we perform an initial fine-tuning phase using a supervised fine-tuning dataset from OpenCoder~\cite{DBLP:journals/corr/abs-2411-04905} to help the model adapt to this representation.

-All experiments were performed on a dedicated computing server equipped with 2~$\times$~AMD EPYC 9655 CPUs, 512~GB DDR5 RAM, and 8~$\times$~NVIDIA GeForce RTX 4090 GPUs.
-The system ran Ubuntu 22.04.5 LTS (kernel 6.8.0-59-generic) with CUDA 12.8.93 and NVIDIA driver 570.153.02.
+All experiments were performed on a computing server equipped with 2~$\times$~AMD EPYC 9655 CPUs, 512~GB DDR5 RAM, and 8~$\times$~NVIDIA GeForce RTX 4090 GPUs, running Ubuntu 22.04.5 LTS with CUDA 12.8.